 - Provide technical assistance to employees, supervisors and managers.

-- Provide appropriate management reports to include: (a) the spread of ratings within each department/office for employees by gender, ethnicity, and occupational activity code; and (b) an annual report to the Office of State Personnel.
+- Provide appropriate management reports to include: (a) the spread of ratings within each department/office for employees by gender, ethnicity, and occupational activity code; and (b) an annual report to the Office of State Human Resources.

 Supervisors at all levels are responsible for effectively managing the performance of subordinate employees in accordance with this policy and the procedures established by the Associate Vice Chancellor of Human Resources.
 The responsibility for effective supervision shall be included as a significant task of the work plan for all classified (SPA) supervisors and managers.